redox-os/book/src/porting-applications.md

 Sometimes specify the library recipe on the `dependencies = []` section is not enough, some build systems have environment variables to receive a custom path for external libraries.

-When you add a library on your `recipe.toml` the Cookbook will copy the library source code to the `sysroot` folder at `recipes/your-category/recipe-name/target/$TARGET`, this folder has an environment variable that can be used inside the `script =` field on your `recipe.toml`.
+When you add a library on your `recipe.toml` the Cookbook will copy the library source code to the `sysroot` directory at `recipes/your-category/recipe-name/target/$TARGET`, this directory has an environment variable that can be used inside the `script =` field on your `recipe.toml`.

 Example: